 Water Purifier – Do yourself a favor and get a Sawyer Mini water filter.
 The Sawyer makes it easy to fill your bottle or bladder on the trail and can be cleaned and used for years.

 Food/Fuel – Easily digestible carbs, protein, sugar, and salts are perfect for quick energy while on the trail!
+We typically make a few different sandwiches with 4+ snacks each.

 The Approach Rout